frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-policy-assignment.md

 1. Go to Leave Policy Assignment list, click on Bulk Leave Policy Assignment.
 1. Dialog Will appear, Select Employee.
 You can filter Employee based on Company and Department or You can also use standard filters by clicking Add Filters.
-1. Select Leave Policy and Effective From and Effective To.
+1. Select Leave Policy and Effective From and Effective To dates.
 1. Click on Assign.

 <img class="screenshot" alt="Bulk Leave Policy Assignment" src="{{docs_base_url}}/assets/img/human-resources/bulk-leave-policy-assignment.png">